Grilled Sweet Potatoes with Smoked Honey Butter

 Grilled Sweet Potatoes are all about simplicity and ease.
-Think of them as baked sweet potatoes, cooked directly on the grill.
-The flavor is incredible using our ultimate dry rub, with a soft interior and a nice char on the exterior, and then topped with a decadent smoked honey butter, and find out why this is one of my favorite easy side dish recipes.
+Think of them as baked sweet potatoes, but cooked directly on the grill.
+The smoky flavor is incredible using our ultimate dry rub, with a soft interior and a nice char on the exterior.
+Top with a decadent smoked honey butter, and find out why this is one of my favorite easy side dish recipes.

-This recipe is gluten free and vegan (if you leave out the butter topping).
+This sweet potato recipe is gluten-free and vegan (if you leave out the butter topping).

-We loved Grilled Sweet Potatoes as a sweet and savory side dish (especially in the fall!).
-Whether you’re serving it alongside a grilled steak or pork chops, a baked sweet potato is even better when grilled.
-We firmly believe anything you can cook inside, in your oven, can be adapted to cooking on the grill, including baked sweet potatoes.
-The bonus is that grilling gives a nice texture to the outside and a smoky, soft flavor inside.
+We always say anything you can cook inside, in your oven, can be adapted to cooking on the grill.
+That applies to sweet potatoes!
+And the bonus is that grilling gives a nice texture to the outside and a smoky, soft flavor inside.

 These are coated with a savory dry rub, then cooked on the grill until soft.